singhkpratham/geocompr/12-transport.md

 This chapter introduces the geographic analysis of transport systems at different geographic levels, including:

 - **Areal units**: transport patterns can be understood with reference to zonal aggregates such as the main mode of travel (by car, bike or foot, for example) and average distance of trips made by people living in a particular zone, covered in Section \@ref(transport-zones).
-- **Desire lines**: straight lines that represent 'origin-destination' data that records how many people travel (or could travel) between places (points or zones) in geographic space, the topic of Section \@ref(desire-lines).
+- **Desire lines**\index{desire lines}: straight lines that represent 'origin-destination' data that records how many people travel (or could travel) between places (points or zones) in geographic space, the topic of Section \@ref(desire-lines).
 - **Routes**: these are lines representing a path along the route network along the desire lines defined in the previous bullet point.
 We will see how to create them in Section \@ref(routes).
-- **Nodes**: these are points in the transport system that can represent common origins and destinations and public transport stations such as bus stops and rail stations, the topic of Section \@ref(nodes).
+- **Nodes**\index{node}: these are points in the transport system that can represent common origins and destinations and public transport stations such as bus stops and rail stations, the topic of Section \@ref(nodes).
-- **Route networks**: these represent the system of roads, paths and other linear features in an area and are covered in Section \@ref(route-networks).
+- **Route networks**\index{network}: these represent the system of roads, paths and other linear features in an area and are covered in Section \@ref(route-networks).
 They can be represented as geographic features (representing route segments) or structured as an interconnected graph, with the level of traffic on different segments referred to as 'flow' by transport modelers [@hollander_transport_2016].

 Another key level is **agents**, mobile entities like you and me.
-These can be represented computationally thanks to software such as [MATSim](http://www.matsim.org/), which captures the dynamics of transport systems using an agent-based modeling (ABM) approach at high spatial and temporal resolution [@horni_multi-agent_2016].
+These can be represented computationally thanks to software such as [MATSim](http://www.matsim.org/), which captures the dynamics of transport systems using an agent-based modeling (ABM)\index{agent-based modeling} approach at high spatial and temporal resolution [@horni_multi-agent_2016].
 ABM is a powerful approach to transport research with great potential for integration with R's spatial classes [@thiele_r_2014; @lovelace_spatial_2016], but is outside the scope of this chapter.
 Beyond geographic levels and agents, the basic unit of analysis in most transport models is the **trip**, a single purpose journey from an origin 'A' to a destination 'B' [@hollander_transport_2016].
-Trips join-up the different levels of transport systems: they are usually represented as *desire lines* connecting *zone* centroids (*nodes*), they can be allocated onto the *route network* as *routes*, and are made by people who can be represented as *agents*.
+Trips join-up the different levels of transport systems: they are usually represented as *desire lines*\index{desire lines} connecting *zone* centroids\index{centroid} (*nodes*\index{node}), they can be allocated onto the *route network*\index{network} as *routes*, and are made by people who can be represented as *agents*\index{agent-based modeling}.

 Transport systems are dynamic systems adding additional complexity.
 The purpose of geographic transport modeling can be interpreted as simplifying this complexity in a way that captures the essence of transport problems.